NeiagariCinematicUniverse/NcuWiki/README.md

 lanched though.

 > **Note:**
-> *If you are slightly used to Vue, you might have notices that I'm using the `serve`
+> *If you are slightly used to Vue, you might have noticed that I'm using the `serve`
 > name instead of the `dev`.
 Those are technically the same, however the `dev` alias
 > is only defined by default on Vue 3 web apps, while this one is a Vue 2, in order
 > to remain compatible with Vuetify framework, which hadn't released a version for